nedru004/GatorBio-Import-Excel/README.md

 # GatorBio Excel to ASY Converter

-This Python program converts a GatorBio Assay Form Excel file (`.xlsx`) into a `.asy` file that can be imported into the GatorBio BLI machine software.
+This Python program converts a GatorBio Assay Form Excel file (`.xlsx` or `.xlsm`) into a `.asy` file that can be imported into the GatorBio BLI machine software.

 ## Features

-- **Plate Layout Parsing**: Reads 96-well plate layouts from the Excel file
+- **Simple Table-Based Reading**: Reads data from sequential table rows
-- **Sample Information**: Extracts sample IDs, concentrations, and molecular weights
+- **Sample Information**: Extracts sample IDs, types, concentrations, and molecular weights
+- **Probe Information**: Extracts probe information for Max Plate configuration
-- **Assay Steps Configuration**: Parses assay steps (Capture, Association, Baseline, Dissociation, Regeneration)
+- **Assay Steps Configuration**: Parses user-defined assay loops and steps
+- **GUI Support**: Interactive file selection dialogs
 - **Complete Configuration**: Generates all required parameters for the GatorBio BLI machine

 ## Requirements

 - Python 3.6 or higher
 - openpyxl (for reading Excel files)
+- tkinter (usually included with Python, for GUI dialogs)

 ## Installation